On this page:

-You can see at a glance which Topics/Newsletters are available on MyVable by ticking the Self Service checkbox found on both the Topics and Newsletters list views.
+You can see at a glance which Topics/Newsletters are available on MyVable by ticking the Self Service checkbox found within the Quick Option filters on both the Topics and Newsletters list views.
 This will give you a filtered list of those items already added to MyVable.
 You will also see a new icon next to the title, indicating the status on MyVable.

 Removing Items from MyVable

 To quickly remove multiple Topics and Newsletters from MyVable, select the Quick Options Self Service filter on the relevant list view.
 Tick the boxes for those items you no longer want to display on MyVable, and click on the three dots icon at the top of the list.
 You will now see the option to remove these from MyVable.
 Note that any users subscribed to these Topics and Newsletters will continue to see these in their related lists, but it will be removed for all other users.

 You can also update the MyVable status of a Topic or Newsletter within the detail view, by unticking the checkbox “Publish to Self Service” and saving your change.

 Labels offer Administrators a way of grouping and managing items within the Administrator platform.
 These labels can be made visible on MyVable in order to help your End Users quickly find the Topics and Newsletters of interest to them.

 The visibility of labels on MyVable is set within the Label Manager (accessible by Global Administrators).
 Visibility is set on the root label, with sub-labels inheriting the setting.
 To make a label available to appear on MyVable, click on the pencil icon next to the root label (top level).
 Check the box next to “Publish to Self Service” and then click the checkmark to save your change.The self service icon will now appear next to the root label and sub-labels.